OntimizeWeb/docs/_o_components/35-o-table-export.component.md

 ### Customizing data provider

-Implementing the export data, you can customize differents options such as **columns, column names, query filter, column types, and the specific data**. for this you should:
+Implementing the export data, you can customize differents options such as **columns, column names, query filter, column types, and the specific data**, for this you should:

 - Extend the export service provider <a href="https://github.com/OntimizeWeb/ontimize-web-ngx/blob/8.x.x/projects/ontimize-web-ngx/src/lib/services/ontimize-export-data-provider.service.ts" target="_blank">OntimizeExportDataProviderService</a> and customize the table export configuration that sending REST request.